-3. “For such charitable purposes for the general benefit of the inhabitants of the area of the ancient parish of Horspath as the trustees think fit” - meaning only residents and organisations living or operating entirely within the parish of Horspath, Oxfordshire may benefit from any of the income of the charity.
+1. “For such charitable purposes for the general benefit of the inhabitants of the area of the ancient parish of Horspath as the advisors think fit” - meaning only residents living in and organisations operating entirely within the parish of Horspath, Oxfordshire, may benefit from any of the income of the charity.

-5. Applications from individuals may only be granted for musical, artistic, education & training (but excluding general tuition fees), general environmental, cultural or sporting purposes (excluding general membership and subscription fees) and care in the community for the elderly and disabled.
+4. Applications from individuals may only be granted for musical, artistic, education & training (but excluding general tuition fees), general environmental, cultural, sporting excellence or exceptional opportunity purposes (excluding general membership and subscription fees) and for care in the community for the elderly and disabled.
 It may be insisted that any such grants are paid to a relevant third party supplier.

 In making grants to individuals, priority will be given to those which will be of benefit to the whole community in Horspath.

-6. All grants agreed by the trustees for third parties shall require a clear majority vote.
-Any casting vote of the Chairman shall always be to refuse an application.
+5. All grants for third parties shall require a clear majority vote.
+Any casting vote of the Chairman shall always be used to refuse an application.
 Cheques will be raised solely by the Parish Clerk and will require two signatures.
 All grants shall be minuted by the Parish Clerk quarterly, minutes to be approved one month later and displayed on the public noticeboard adjacent to the minutes of the Parish Council with the ongoing financial statement.

-7. That under no circumstances can any benefit be offered to any government or local government structure in an attempt to reduce normal taxation, excepting only the precept set by Horspath Parish Council.
+6. Under no circumstances can any benefit be offered to any government or local government structure in an attempt to reduce normal taxation.

-8. The Trustees may allocate and disburse no more than 90% of the annual income from the Horspath Stone Pit in any year, the remaining 10% to accumulate as a reserve capital fund.
+7. The Trustee may allocate and disburse no more than 90% of the annual income from the Horspath Stone Pit in any year, the remaining 10% to accumulate as a reserve capital fund.

-10. Applications for grants shall be considered by the trustees on a quarterly basis commencing in June 2015.
+9. Applications for grants shall be considered by the advisors on a quarterly basis commencing in June 2015.

-11. The Trustees will be informed at the start of the meeting the total value of village organization applications and the total value of individual applications together with the accumulative balance of funds available.
+10. The Councillors and independent advisors will be informed at the start of the meeting the total value of village organization applications and the total value of individual applications together with the accumulative balance of funds available.

-12. The Trustees must treat applications fairly and must not discriminate against any organisation or individual on any unreasonable grounds, providing sufficient funds are available to meet all the requests at any given time.
+11. The councillors and advisors must treat applications fairly and must not discriminate against any organisation or individual, providing sufficient funds are available to meet all the requests at any given time.